 Following the Russian government's invasion of Ukraine, the PwC network's main focus continues to be doing all we can to help our colleagues and support the humanitarian efforts to aid the people of Ukraine.

-The PwC network's response to the war in Ukraine resulted in several actions including the decision that, under the circumstances, PwC should not have member firms in Russia and Belarus.
-On 4 July 2022, all aspects of the departure from the former PwC firm in Russia was completed and PwC no longer has a firm in Russia.
-PwC is in the process of exiting Belarus in early August.
+The PwC network's response to the war in Ukraine resulted in several actions including the decision that, under the circumstances, PwC should not have a member firm in Russia and Belarus and consequently PwC Russia and PwC Belarus will leave the network.

 In addition, the PwC network (excluding Russia and Belarus) will exit work for Russian entities or individuals subject to sanctions.
-Any sanction on Russian entities or individuals that is passed anywhere in the world will be applied everywhere in the PwC Network.
+Any sanction on Russian entities or individuals that is passed anywhere in the world will be applied everywhere in the world.
 The PwC network will also not undertake any work for the Russian Federal Government or State-owned Enterprises and is also conducting reviews to identify engagements with non-sanctioned Russian clients and considering the appropriateness of any ongoing relationship.